Home >>> Sample Itineraries >>> Nez Perce Trail

 Entering Yellowstone Park from the west, the Nez Perce encountered some of the earliest tourists and prospectors and two white men were killed.
 The Nez Perce exited Yellowstone two weeks after they entered, narrowly missing an encounter with their enemy, General William Tecumseh Sherman, East of Yellowstone, the Nez Perce plotted a masterful escape from two columns of Army forces.
 They feinted up the Shoshone River near present-day Cody and escaped along a route that took them straight up the narrow Clark’s Fork Canyon.
 Highway 296 northwest from Cody now bears the name, "The Chief Joseph Highway."
 Yellowstone’s Nez Perce Creek, which feeds the Firehole River, is named for this desperate bid for freedom.

-The band entered present-day Montana along the Clark’s Fork and ventured north until engaging in the Canyon Creek Battle against U.S. Calvary General Sturgis.
+The band entered present-day Montana along the Clark’s Fork and ventured north until engaging in the Canyon Creek battle against U.S. Calvary General Sturgis.
 The site of the battle is 7.5 miles north on Secondary Highway 532 and is now the location of the Chief Joseph Statue and Canyon Creek Battlefield Marker.
-Firemen’s Park in downtown Laurel commemorates the battle.
-The Bear Paw Battlefield/ Nez Perce National Historical Park is south of Chinook along Montana State Highway 240.
-The Battlefield is well marked but undeveloped.
+South of Chinook, the Bear Paw Battlefield is now a National Park and the final stop on the Nez Perce National Historic Park.
+A self-guided trail marks the Battlefield, while the Blain County Museum in Chinook serves as the interim Visitor Center for the National Park Service.